mlombera94/mlombera94.github.io/_posts/2021-02-27-Keeping_up_with_DS.md

   - AWS
 ---

-What's been keeping me busy these past few week?
+What's been keeping me busy these past few weeks?

 It's been an eventful past few weeks since I launched Through Data Lens blog.
 Aside from starting Through Data Lens, I also wanted to take the as opportunity to gain new data science skills.
 Data science is constantly evolving and as such, a data scientist's skills must continuously adapt as well.
 With this in mind, I decided to invest my time on learning a new skill that is currently popular and would most likely remain relevant for years to come.
 I settled on cloud computation, specifically, AWS (Amazon Web Services).